roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

               version: v2
         ```

-        After you create the destionation rule tcp-echo-destination, it appears on the **DestinationRule** tab.
+        After you create the tcp-echo-destination destination rule, it appears on the **DestinationRule** page.

 ## Step 3: Deploy an ingress gateway service